Kellie

 Serious violence

-• R v & Others Oxford Crown Court.
-Multi-handed rape/false imprisonment/assault/attempting to pervert.
-Joint enterprise was a central issue to the case.
+• R v & Others (2022) – Multi-handed rape/false imprisonment/assault/attempting to pervert.
+Issue: Joint enterprise.
 D was 15 years old.
-D was the only person acquitted of all charges they faced.
+D was the only defendant acquitted of all charges.

-• R v A Oxford Crown Court: Possession of a firearm with intent to cause fear of violence.
+• R v A (2020) – Possession of a firearm with intent to cause fear of violence.
 D did not give evidence.
 Acquitted.

-• R v M – Oxford Crown Court: multi-handed kidnapping, assault and possession of an offensive weapon.
+• R v M (2019) – multi-handed kidnapping, assault and possession of an offensive weapon.
+D was a university student.
+Issue: factual denial.
 Acquitted of assault and possession of an offensive weapon.
 Convicted of kidnapping.
-Significant mitigation advanced: 3year community order imposed, as opposed to custody.
+Mitigation advanced: 3 year community order imposed.

-• R v * Oxford Crown Court: 17 year old charged with s.18 GBH & Attempted Robbery.
-Victim attacked by a gang, suffered multiple stab wounds, Identification and presence of D not accepted.
+• R v * (2018) – s.18 GBH & Attempted Robbery.
+D was 17 years old.
+Victim attacked by a gang, suffered multiple stab wounds.
+Issues: ID and alibi.
 Crown offered no evidence after applications were submitted concerning disclosure.

-• R v S Guildford Crown Court: s18 GBH, domestic incident (wife stabbed husband).
+• R v S (2017) – s18 GBH, domestic incident (wife stabbed husband).
 Single extensive wound to hamstring.
 G plea to ABH offered and accepted.
-Sentence: 12month conditional discharge.
+Sentence: 12 month conditional discharge.

 Drugs

-• R v A Oxford Crown Court: PWITS (Class A x 5), s.45 modern slavery defence advanced.
+• R v A (2021) – PWITS (Class A x 5), s.45 modern slavery defence advanced.
 NRM supported concerns.
 Applications made re: disclosure.
 Crown did not await conclusive grounds report and offered no evidence.

-• R v M Oxford Crown Court: PWITS (Class A); forensic hit (DNA) on drugs packaging, D had links to property where drugs found.
+• R v M (2019) – PWITS (Class A); forensic link (DNA) on drugs packaging, D had links to property where drugs found.
 Previous conviction for PWITS disclosed to jury.
-Found not guilty.
+Acquitted.

-• R v O – Oxford Crown Court; PWITS (Class A); £4,000 worth of drugs found in kitchen cupboard; D accepted possession denied to supply.
-Found not guilty of supply.
+• R v O (2018) – PWITS (Class A); £4,000 worth of drugs found in D’s kitchen cupboard; D accepted possession denied to supply.
+Acquitted

 Public Administration